rupeshtiwari/future-blogs/_drafts/random.md

 ## UDP

 **User Datagram Protocol (UDP)** is a connection-less transportation protocol.
 UDP is used to pass the actual user data.
 Communication is datagram oriented, so the integrity is guaranteed only on the single datagram.
 Datagrams reach destination and can arrive out of order or don't arrive at all.
 It's generally used for real time communication, where a little percentage of packet loss rate is preferable to the overhead of a TCP connection.
+It is an Transport layer (layer-4) protocol.

 ## TCP